mindspore-lab/mindcv/configs/vit/README.md

 Vision Transformer (ViT) achieves remarkable results compared to convolutional neural networks (CNN) while obtaining fewer computational resources for pre-training.
 In comparison to convolutional neural networks (CNN), Vision Transformer (ViT) shows a generally weaker inductive bias resulting in increased reliance on model regularization or data augmentation (AugReg) when training on smaller datasets.

 The ViT is a visual model based on the architecture of a transformer originally designed for text-based tasks, as shown in the below figure.
 The ViT model represents an input image as a series of image patches, like the series of word embeddings used when using transformers to text, and directly predicts class labels for the image.
-ViT exhibits an extraordinary performance when trained on enough data, breaking the performance of a similar state-of-art CNN with 4x fewer computational resources.
+ViT exhibits an extraordinary performance when trained on enough data, breaking the performance of a similar state-of-art CNN with 4x fewer computational resources. [[2](#references)]

 <p align="center">
   <img src="https://github.com/mindspore-lab/mindcv/blob/main/configs/vit/vit.png" width=800 />
 </p>
 <p align="center">
   <em>Figure 1.
-Architecture of ViT</em>
+Architecture of ViT [<a href="#references">1</a>] </em>
 </p>

 ## Results